Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: CoT Sensitivity Interventions

+Again, for each model--dataset pair, we randomly sample 50 correct generations from the test set.
+For each of these generations, we pass the prompt and response pair to GPT-5~\citep{openai2025gpt5systemcard} along with an instruction prompt, receiving the output via structured outputs.
+The instruction prompt consists of two parts, each with worked examples.

+First, we instruct GPT-5 to extract the chain of thought from the model's response.
+The CoT begins after the phrase ``Let's think step by step:'' and ends before the final-answer statement ``So the best answer is:''.
+However, responses sometimes comment on the final answer before stating it formally (e.g., ``This is implausible because ...''); we instruct GPT-5 to treat such statements as part of the conclusion and terminate the extraction before them, so that the extracted CoT implies the final answer without stating it.

-Second, we instruct GPT-5 to generate an incorrect CoT by modifying the CoT identified in the previous step so that it implies the opposite answer.
-We emphasize that modifications should be minimal if possible; ideally, they should consist of negations, word swaps, or small edits.
+Second, we instruct GPT-5 to generate an incorrect CoT by modifying the extracted CoT so that it implies the opposite answer.
+We emphasize that modifications should be minimal---negations, word swaps, and other small edits---preserving the style and length of the original CoT, and that the incorrect CoT must not state the answer it implies, so that the model has the opportunity to recover.
 The object is for the new CoT to be highly similar to the original CoT generated by the model, but subtly entail the incorrect conclusion.
 Crucially, we create incorrect CoTs for different models independently, so that the incorrect CoT bears similarity to the model's own CoT and not an arbitrary model's CoT.